jrmejansen/scipy/README.md

 The function in named ***solve_dde*** in *scipy/integrate/_dde/dde.py*

 ## Numerical methods
-*solve_dde* use the method of step with embedded Runge-Kutta RK23 or RK45 integration.
+*solve_dde* use the method of steps with embedded Runge-Kutta RK23 or RK45 integration.
 Evaluation of delay terms is realized with continuous extension (or denseOutput) of RK integrator.
-Discontinuity tracking is made with location of discontinuity at initialization of the solver (as solver_dde handles only constant lags) and modification of the time step when integration is close to a discontinuity.
-Only discontinuities of orders lower than the order of the error of the integration scheme (4) are taken into account.
+Discontinuities tracking is made with location of discontinuities at initialization of the solver (as solver_dde handles only constant lags) and secondary stepsize controls are added by modification of the time step when integration is close to a discontinuity.
+Only discontinuities of orders lower than the integration scheme order (4) are taken into account.
-If a discontinuity of order 0 is detected by the solver at the init, then we add an order for the discontinuities (5), as in the suitecase example.
+If a discontinuity of order 0 is detected by the solver at the initialization, then we add one more tracking stage (5), as in the suitecase example.
 Location of events is available as in solve_ivp.
-And restart from previous computation feature is also available.
+And restart from previous computation feature has been implemented.

 ## Requirement
 See